philbert440/documate-grok/portfolio/vitepress/story.md

 From WEU to Adapify to shipcode, the startup world is full of exciting projects to grow skills at a greatly increased pace.

 ## Meeting My Wife
-Eventually met my best friend,fell in love and married her in 2017.
+Eventually met my best friend, fell in love, and married her in 2017.

 ## Building A Family
-In 2018 we welcomed our daughter Rose into the world and in 2023 our son Keai.
+In 2018, we welcomed our daughter Rose into the world and in 2023, our son Keai.
 We also have a 130lb Great Pyrenees named Bear, and a cat named Eevee.